ReactiveX/RxJava/docs/What's-different-in-2.0.md

 # Backpressure

-The Reactive-Streams specification mandates operators supporting backpressure, specifically via the guarantee that they don't overflow their consumers when those don't request.
+The Reactive Streams specification mandates operators supporting backpressure, specifically via the guarantee that they don't overflow their consumers when those don't request.
 Operators of the new `Flowable` base reactive type now consider downstream request amounts properly, however, this doesn't mean `MissingBackpressureException` is gone.
 The exception is still there but this time, the operator that can't signal more `onNext` will signal this exception instead (allowing better identification of who is not properly backpressured).

 As an alternative, the 2.x `Observable` doesn't do backpressure at all and is available as a choice to switch over.

-# Reactive-Streams compliance
+# Reactive Streams compliance

 **updated in 2.0.7**

-**The `Flowable`-based sources and operators are, as of 2.0.7, fully Reactive-Streams version 1.0.0 specification compliant.**
+**The `Flowable`-based sources and operators are, as of 2.0.7, fully Reactive Streams version 1.0.0 specification compliant.**

 Before 2.0.7, the operator `strict()` had to be applied in order to achieve the same level of compliance.
 In 2.0.7, the operator `strict()` returns `this`, is deprecated and will be removed completely in 2.1.0.

 As one of the primary goals of RxJava 2, the design focuses on performance and in order enable it, RxJava 2.0.7 adds a custom `io.reactivex.FlowableSubscriber` interface (extends `org.reactivestreams.Subscriber`) but adds no new methods to it.
-The new interface is **constrained to RxJava 2** and represents a consumer to `Flowable` that is able to work in a mode that relaxes the Reactive-Streams version 1.0.0 specification in rules §1.3, §2.3, §2.12 and §3.9:
+The new interface is **constrained to RxJava 2** and represents a consumer to `Flowable` that is able to work in a mode that relaxes the Reactive Streams version 1.0.0 specification in rules §1.3, §2.3, §2.12 and §3.9:

   - §1.3 relaxation: `onSubscribe` may run concurrently with `onNext` in case the `FlowableSubscriber` calls `request()` from inside `onSubscribe` and it is the resposibility of `FlowableSubscriber` to ensure thread-safety between the remaining instructions in `onSubscribe` and `onNext`.
   - §2.3 relaxation: calling `Subscription.cancel` and `Subscription.request` from `FlowableSubscriber.onComplete()` or `FlowableSubscriber.onError()` is considered a no-operation.